-Pulwama attack: India to hand over dossier over Pak's role to FATF
+Pulwama attack: On Pak’s role, India to hand over dossier to FATF

 New Delhi, Feb 16: India will give a dossier with evidence of Pakistan's involvement in Pulwama terrorist attack which left over 40 jawans dead to international terror financing watchdog, Financial Action Task Force (FATF), said reports.